kamilsss655/vectatus/README.md

 ## Contributions
 The project is still in the design phase.
 If you have any ideas, suggestions let me know in the Issues section.

+If you'd like to move this project forward any donations towards prototyping and design are welcome.